 Hopefully, you can see how choice and prejudice differ.
 To spot the use of this tactic, you need to identify the intent behind the decision.
 Delve into the premise of the argument.
 So, one way to spot prejudice hiding as a neutral choice is the lack of clarity in the intent.
 Do they tell you why this choice is correct?
 Is the outcome of the decision neutral or does it result in harmful effects?
 Is it bias disguised as choice?

 In the final analysis, it’s wrong to promote a premise with prejudiced intent as a neutral choice.
 A logical argument needs to contain valid premises.
-Also, a choice which results in harmful outcomes is a breach of common ethics.
+Also, a choice that results in harmful outcomes is a breach of common ethics.
 Harming others is always wrong.
-While an ordinary mistake may reveal a lack of knowledge or attention, an ethical mistake results from the coloring of perception with prejudice.
+Ordinary mistakes reveal a lack of knowledge or attention.
+But the harm caused by prejudice is a decision based on a skewed value system.
+Unless of course, you think prejudice, discrimination, and bias are okay.
+If that’s the case, then that’s the problem.

 Don’t allow people to get away with hiding prejudice in plain sight.
 Call them on it.
 Let them know what you see.